ska-telescope/lmc-base-classes/README.md

 3. Run 'python3 -m pip install . --extra-index-url https://nexus.engageska-portugal.pt/repository/pypi/simple'

 ## Testing
-The LMC base classes can be tested locally my invoking *make CI_JOB_ID=some_id test* command.
+The project can be tested locally my invoking *make CI_JOB_ID=some_id test* command.
-This invokes a chain of commands from the makefile which builds the lmc base classes python package, creates a docker image with lmc base classes, instantiates separate container for each of the base class and runs unit test cases of each class.
+This invokes a chain of commands from the makefile which builds the project's python package, creates a docker image with the project, instantiates separate container for each of the base class and runs unit test cases of each class.
 Additionally, code analysis is also done and code coverage report is prepared.
 After testing is done, the containers are taken down.